CoryWBoris/AbletonAutoColor/README.md

     "snare": 64
 }`

-To add a new color and name combo to the above structure in the code, you just have to follow the pattern of your desired track name in quotes "name" followed by a colon and then a number.
+To add a new color and name combo to the above structure in the code, just locate the above dictionary in my script, and you simply have to follow the pattern of your desired track name in quotes "name" followed by a colon and then a number.
 As long as the last item in this dictionary (called a dictionary in python, json object in other languages) doesn't have a comma, then it should work.
+You can have different strings assigned to the same color, and as many as you want, as long as the format is: one string in quotes, colon, number, comma.
-**Repeat of Note:** you will have to restart Ableton whenever you make changes to the files downloaded here, such as intalling or updating.
+**Repeat of Note:** Just a reminder, you will have to restart Ableton whenever you make changes to the files downloaded here, such as intalling or updating.
 But with the new gui version, it will be possible to change a layout while ableton is open.

+### Ableton Color Palette
 <div style="text-align:center; border: 2px solid black; padding: 5px;">
   <img src="AbletonColorPalette_Indexed.jpg" style="width:29%;" />
 </div>